Merkoba/Meltdown/README.md

 Snippets get syntax highlighted depending on the detected mode, for example python code.
 To achieve this, the `Pygments` library is used.

+Each kind of markdown can be enabled or disabled for user or ai.
+For example bold can be enabled for only the user, or the ai, or both, or none.
+This is done through arguments.

 ---

 ## Find <a name="find"></a>